EdHart85/nginx/README.md

 <h2>nginx.conf</h2>

 This nginx.conf file should work well for most common enviroments.

 I recommend you to take a look at all parameters used and what it does.
 I tried to comment it as much and as clear as I could.
 Nginx official documentation (https://nginx.org/en/docs/) can help you out too.nginx

 <h2>virtualhost_template</h2>

-I'll try to descrive below the most important aspects of the virtualhost template file.
-Once again I tried to comment it as much and as clear as I could.
+I'll try to descrive below the most important aspects of the virtualhost_template file.
+Yet I recommend you to check the whole file.

 <h3>server_name</h3>

 <h3>dhparam</h3>

-You can learn more about Diffie-Hellman group parameters here: https://wiki.openssl.org/index.php/Diffie-Hellman_parameters Your Diffie-Hellman group parameters should match the key size used in the server's certificate.
+You can learn more about Diffie-Hellman group parameters here: https://wiki.openssl.org/index.php/Diffie-Hellman_parameters

+Your Diffie-Hellman group parameters should match the key size used in the server's certificate.
 If you use a 2048-bit RSA prime in the server's certificate, then use a 2048-bit Diffie-Hellman group for key agreement.

 I would recommend you to use a different DH parameter file for which virtualhost on your server for increase security.

 You can generate a DH parameter file using the following command line:

 ```bash